Geneva International Centre for Humanitarian Demining: Vision and Mission

+explosive ordnance risk reduction and the corresponding need for nationally owned responses.

 Competence

 The GICHD is an international centre of expertise and knowledge, operating in line with humanitarian principles, supporting approximately 40 affected states and territories every year.
 Its work focuses on four main areas: facilitating dialogue and cooperation, providing technical support and training, advancing research on mine action and ammunition management and supporting the development and implementation of international norms and standards.

 The Centre's areas of competence include anti-personnel mines, all other types of mines and explosive ordnance in a broad sense of the term, including all forms of mines, booby traps, unexploded ordnance (UXO) including cluster munitions, and abandoned ordnance (AXO).
 The GICHD responds across the full spectrum of emergency, reconstruction, peace-keeping, disarmament, reconstruction and development.
 It does so by respecting the primary responsibility of affected states for mine action, and by placing emphasis on local ownership and capacity building.

 Partners

 The Centre’s main partners are national governments, international and regional organisations, local and international non-governmental organisations, research centres and commercial companies working in the area of mine action and explosive ordnance.
 Its sister organisations are the Geneva Centre for the Democratic Control of Armed Forces and the Geneva Centre for Security Policy.